Documentation / Short Interest

 Volume 2x average or increasing Buying pressure building

-The Short Interest Scanner filtered to show stocks with high squeeze potential, displaying short interest percentage and days to cover for each symbol.
+Short Interest Scanner listing squeeze candidates with short interest percentage and days to cover for each symbol

-If ANY single criterion from this checklist is missing, skip the trade without exception or rationalization.
-Squeeze trades without proper setup have extremely low probability of success and high probability of significant loss.
-The temptation to jump into a squeeze early is strong, but patience to wait for complete confirmation is what separates profitable squeeze traders from those who blow up accounts chasing hype.
+If ANY single criterion from this checklist is missing, skip the trade.
+Squeeze trades without proper setup have low probability of success and high probability of significant loss.
+The temptation to jump in early is strong, but the patience to wait for complete confirmation is what separates profitable squeeze traders from those who blow up accounts chasing hype.

 Entry Tactics: Wait for Technical Reversal

-Don’t buy a stock just because short interest is high, as many heavily shorted stocks continue declining for months or even years.
-Instead, wait patiently for technical confirmation that the reversal is beginning and short-covering is actually starting to occur.
-The combination of fundamental squeeze potential plus technical reversal creates the high-probability setup worth your capital and risk.
+Don’t buy a stock just because short interest is high.
+Many heavily shorted stocks keep declining for months or years.
+Wait for technical confirmation that the reversal is beginning and short-covering is actually starting.
+Fundamental squeeze potential plus technical reversal is the high-probability setup worth your capital and risk.

 Entry Timing